henriquegavabarreto/film-dev-timer/README.md

 # My Film Development Workflow

-This is a Next.js project created to help me with my film developing process.
+[My Film Development Workflow](https://film-dev-workflow.vercel.app/) is a Next.js project created to help me with my film developing process.

 I used to make notes in a little notepad and use my phone's timer, but this wasn’t very practical given the limited space I have—the bathroom sink.
 So, I created this app to make the process a little easier.
 Now, I can keep my step-by-step instructions, timers, notes, and usage history all in one place using just one device.